Maple Sourcing Ltd.

 A strong relationship with the supplier must be built through clear communication and quality expectations to ensure factory quality control in China.
 Factory audits are crucial, but even unannounced inspections to gain a more realistic picture of the supplier's QC practices.

 Ensure the supplier works with reliable raw material sources and considers long-term value propositions instead of low prices.
-Work with an independent third-party QC agency with experience in China.
+Work with an independent third-party China quality control service provider with experience.
 They can provide unbiased oversight and expertise.
 Remember, focusing on quality control is an investment in your brand reputation, customer satisfaction, and, ultimately, business growth.

 All Articles